 When camping, it’s important to remember that heavy dew occurs at night.
 Temperatures in the park are extreme – up to 53 Deg C in mid-summer but with much cooler nights, and cold in winter.

 Insect repellent is a must, as are plastic refuse bags, as the park requires that all rubbish be removed on departure.
 There is no firewood or kindling available in the park, so this must be taken in by guests, although SanParks advises that gas braais or cookers be used as the wind in the evenings makes traditional braaing (our local vernacular for barbecuing) a problem.

-You need to pack for all eventualities and climates, with fleeces, rain gear and wind-cheaters for early mornings and evenings, as well as lightweight clothing for daytime.
+You need to pack for all eventualities and climates, with fleeces, rain gear and wind-cheaters for early mornings and evenings, as well as lightweight safari clothing for daytime.

 An extra spare wheel, tools, spares and enough food and extra water are also recommended.

 If taking on the Richstersveld sounds like an adventurous expedition – it is, but one that’s going to give some special holiday memories for the rest of your life.
 And probably have you going back for more.